Esporte Clube XV de Novembro (Piracicaba)

 Esporte Clube XV de Novembro, commonly referred to as XV de Piracicaba, is a professional association football club based in Piracicaba, São Paulo, Brazil.
-The team competes in Campeonato Paulista Série A2, the second tier of the São Paulo state football league.
+The club competes in the Série D, the fourth tier of the Brazilian football league system, as well as in the Campeonato Paulista Série A2, the second tier of the São Paulo state football league.

 The club was founded in 1913 and its most famous President was Romeu Italo Ripoli.
+His affectionate nickname is "Nhô Quim".

 History

 During the 1910s, there were two important amateur football clubs in Piracicaba, Vergueirense, owned by Pousa family, and 12 de Outubro, owned by Guerrini family.
 In October 1913, the clubs' owners decided to merge both clubs.
 Captain Carlos Wingeter, of the Brazilian National Guard and who was also a dental surgeon, was appointed as the new club's first president.
 He accepted the task only if the club was named XV de Novembro (November 15), after the Brazilian Proclamation of Republic day.

 On November 15, 1913, the club was founded as Esporte Clube XV de Novembro.

 In 1943, XV de Piracicaba won its first title, which was the Campeonato Paulista Second Level, finishing one point ahead of Taubaté.